peterdsharpe/AeroSandbox/CONTRIBUTING.md

 5. All engineering quantities (i.e. quantities with units) used anywhere in AeroSandbox are expressed in base metric units, or derived units thereof (meters, newtons, meters per second, kilograms, etc.).
 This is true even for quantities that are usually expressed in non-base-metric units: `battery_capacity` is in units of joules (not watt-hours), `temperature` is in Kelvin (not Celsius), and`elastic_modulus` is in units of pascals (not GPa).
 The only exception is when units are explicitly noted as a suffix in a variable name: for example,and `battery_capacity_watt_hours` is in units of watt-hours, and `altitude_ft` is in units of feet.

-6. When writing math, use NumPy functions everywhere where possible.
-If this throws an error during testing, replace the offending function with its equivalent from `aerosandbox.optimization.math`.
-If you do not find the function you need here, notify a core developer.
+6. When writing math, use `aerosandbox.numpy` functions everywhere where possible.
+If this throws an error during testing or if you do not find the function you need here, notify a core developer.

 7. Every function must be documented by a docstring of some sort, with no exceptions.
 [Google-style docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) are slightly preferred but not required.
 It is highly recommended (but not required) that you also do the following: